 The school serves a diverse and rich community.
-89% of pupils are from minority ethnic families.
-69% of pupils speak English as an additional language.
-At the time of the previous census, there were 26 different languages spoken.
-The school also has a notable gender imbalance, with 56% boys and 44% girls.
+65% of pupils speak English as an additional language.
+At the time of the previous census, there were 29 different languages spoken.
+The school also has a notable gender imbalance, with 59% boys and 41% girls.
 We strive to ensure that the curriculum meets the need of the diverse range of pupils in the school, whilst also raising aspirations, challenging stereotypes and promoting equality of opportunity for all pupil groups.

 Assessment on entry to the foundation stage shows that high proportions of pupils have poorly developed communication skills, and that a high proportion of those pupils enter the school with attainment which is below or well below developmental milestones for the majority of children.

 The issue of ‘low start points’ reflects the fact that the school has high mobility and is in the second from bottom quintile for stability.
 Some children arriving from overseas, with no English and little/no formal education.